-One thing most ancient civilizations share is a fascination with the dead.
-The art of necromancy, or communicating beyond the grave through reanimation of dead flesh, has long been regarded as a deviant way to find answers in the realm of the underworld.
+One thing most ancient civilizations share is a fascination with the afterlife.
+The art of necromancy, communicating beyond the grave through messages to ghosts or the reanimation of deceased flesh, has long been regarded as a deviant way to find answers in the realm of the underworld.
 Although it has been practiced in some way in nearly every ancient civilization, necromancy began primarily in ancient Persia, Greece, Rome, and Medieval Europe.

-Referred to more commonly as sorcery or black magic, necromancy derives from the Greek words nekros, meaning “dead” and manteia, meaning “divination.”
-It is the mystical process of bringing the dead to life with the intent of learning their secrets - a way to read the future, discover the unknown, or just exploit the wisdom of the grave.
-It's been the subject of many forbidden doctrines, and is still used in some religions today.
-Although first considered by the ancient Greeks as a way to descend into the underworld of Hades, necromancy eventually evolved into the act of summoning the dead into the mortal world, often against their will and with grave consequences.
-Talking to the dead is not for the faint of heart, and the lore surrounding what necromancy is can be equally as terrifying.
+Referred to more commonly as sorcery or black magic, necromancy derives from the Greek words nekros, meaning "dead body," and manteia, meaning “divination.”
+It is the magical process of bringing the deceased to life with the intent of learning their secrets - a way to read the future, discover the unknown, or just exploit the wisdom of the grave.
+It's been the subject of many forbidden doctrines and is still used in some religions today.
+Although first considered by the ancient Greeks as a way to descend into the underworld of Hades, necromancy eventually evolved into the act of summoning the departed into the mortal world, often against their will and with grave consequences.
+Talking to the deceased is not for the faint of heart, and the lore surrounding what necromancy is can be equally as terrifying.

 Witches Have Used It For Centuries - Sometimes In Gruesome Ways